7young-wang/bom/README.md

 [1] 53364  1425
 ```

 The loss is somehow much larger than in the 18 cell type case.
 I am wondering whether not reordering the numeric celltype values could be a problem.
+When tested on the test set, 6.8% got the wrong label attached.
+Some specific celltypes (for example CBGRC) is largely confused from others.